Son’s hilarious, shocking obituary for mom goes viral: ‘Most interesting obit I have ever read’ - NewsBreak

 The deceased woman’s son, Andy Corren, goes on to describe his mother as an avid bowler with an affinity for dirty jokes, as well as a “talented and gregarious grifter” who was lousy with money and enjoyed spending her cash — at least partially — at the casino.

-“There will be much mourning in the many glamorous locales she went bankrupt in,” wrote Andy.’90 Day Fiancé’ star Jason Hitch dies of complications of COVID-19, family says
+“There will be much mourning in the many glamorous locales she went bankrupt in,” wrote Andy.

 Within days, the link was retweeted more than 7,000 times, and the post liked by over 35,000 users.